RyanShook/TapGiving/user_journey.md

     - **Image**: A high-quality photo of the organization.
     - **Action Button**: "Open".
 - **Decision**: The user taps "Open".

+> **Backend Note**: iOS checks the `apple-app-site-association` file hosted at `https://appclip.tap.giving` to verify the App Clip is valid and trusted.

 ### 3. The App Clip Experience (Our Code)
 - **Load**: The App Clip launches.